simon-johansson/raspberry-pi-twitter-slideshow/README.md

 Twitter bot that is meant to be run on a Raspberry Pi with an external screen.
 Uses twitter streaming API to look for tweets containing certain keywords, downloads images from those tweets and presents them in the form of a slideshow.

-Written with Node.js, Coffescript and Bash.
+Written with Node.js, Coffeescript and Bash.

 ## Motivation